Connectivity of complexes of separating curves: Statements of the results

 Let $S$ be a connected oriented surface of genus $g$ with finite first Betti number $2g+n$ (i.e., a closed surface with $n$ punctures) and make the customary assumption that $S$ has negative Euler characteristic: if $g=0$, then $n\ge 3$ and if $g=1$, then $n\ge 1$.
 We recall that the \emph{curve complex} $\Ccal (S)$ of $S$ is the simplicial complex whose vertex set consists of the isotopy classes of embedded (unoriented) circles in $S$ which do not bound in $S$ a disk or a cylinder.
 A finite set of vertices spans a simplex precisely when its elements can be represented by embedded circles that are pairwise disjoint.
 Thus, a closed 1-dimensional submanifold $A$ of $S$ with $k+1$ connected components such that every connected component of its complement has negative Euler characteristic defines a $k$-simplex $\sigma_A$ of $\Ccal (S)$ and every simplex of $\Ccal (S)$ is thus obtained.

 This complex has proven to be quite useful in the study of the mapping class group of $S$.
 For the purposes of studying the Torelli group of $S$ a subcomplex $\Ccal_\sep (S)$ of $\Ccal (S)$ can render a similar service.
 It is defined as the full subcomplex of $\Ccal (S)$ spanned by the separating vertices of $\Ccal (S)$, where a vertex is called \emph{separating} if a representative embedded circle separates $S$ into two components.
-Our main result for the case when $S$ is closed is:
+Our main result for the case when $S$ is closed is contained in the following theorem.

 \begin{theorem}[$A_{g}$] If $n\le 1$, then the simplicial complex $\Ccal_\sep (S)$ is $(g-3)$-connected. \end{theorem}

 Previous work on this topic that we are aware of concerns the case $n=0$.
 Farb and Ivanov announced in 2005 \cite[Thm.\ 4]{fi} that $\Ccal_\sep (S)$ is connected for $g\ge 3$.
 Putman gave in \cite[Thm.\ 1.4]{putman:cn} another proof of this and showed that $\Ccal_\sep (S)$ is simply connected for $g\ge 4$ (\emph{op.\ cit.}, Thm.\ 1.11).
 In that paper he also mentions that Hatcher and Vogtmann have proved that $\Ccal_\sep (S)$ is $\lfloor \half(g-3)\rfloor$-connected for all $g$ (unpublished).